 There is an obvious solution, namely the library.
 When it comes to free books, the library can’t be beaten.
 However, anyone who has placed a hold on the latest bestseller, only to learn that you are number 115 in the queue, knows there has to be another way.
 Luckily, there is!

 1. The Overdrive App

-The great thing about this service is that if you do have to place a hold on a title, it will be automatically checked out to you when it becomes available.
+The great thing about this service is that if you place a hold on a title, it will automatically be checked out when it becomes available.
 (This is assuming you haven’t reached your hold limit.
-If you have, you’ll get an email notifying you that you have a set amount of time to return another book in order to check out this title.)
+If you have, you’ll get an email notifying you that you have a set amount of time to return another book before checking out this title.)

 To learn more, go to Overdrive.com.

 Subscribe to get money-saving content by email that can help you stretch your dollars further.

 Twice each week you'll receive articles and tips that can help you free up and keep more of your hard-earned money, even on the tightest of budgets.

 Subscribers receive a free copy of our eBook Little Luxuries: 130 Ways to Live Better for Less.

 We respect your privacy.
 Unsubscribe at any time.